helium/longfi-arduino/Heltec-CubeCell-Board/longfi-us915/README.md

 ## Install CubeCell Board Support
 Find Directions [here](https://heltec-automation-docs.readthedocs.io/en/latest/cubecell/quick_start.html#install-cubecell-relevant-framework)

-### Manual updates to the Heltec runtime libraries
+## Manual updates to the Heltec runtime libraries
-## Data Rate
+#### Verify Data Rate

 Some versions of Heltec's runtime libraries have set a default configuration variable to a value that is incompatible with the Helium network, especially when the Heltec device is configured for the North American market.
 Before attempting to use the libraries it is best to verify the value of the variable.

 The top level location of the file of interest depends on the library installation directory of the IDE you are using, Arduino IDE vs Platformio IDE, as well as the host platform, Windows vs Linux vs Mac.
 With the Arduino IDE location, the library version number may also be different depending on when you download the package.

 For example on a Linux platform the files should be located at:

 - Arduino IDE library version 1.0.0:   ~/.arduino15/packages/CubeCell/hardware/CubeCell/1.0.0/libraries/LoRa/src/LoRaWan_APP.cpp

-- Platformio IDE: ~/.platformio/packages/framework-arduinoasrmicro650x/libraries/LoRa/src/LoRaWan_APP.cpp
+- Platformio IDE:
+~/.platformio/packages/framework-arduinoasrmicro650x/libraries/LoRa/src/LoRaWan_APP.cpp

 In LoRaWan_APP.cpp look for #define LORAWAN_DEFAULT_DATARATE
 Depending on the version of the Heltec runtime that is installed this default may be set to DR_0, DR_3, DR_5 or some other value.